mik-laj/discovery-api/gen_data/release_notes_md/compute_docs_release_notes.md

 ##  March 11, 2020

   * You can identify VM instances that are not being used with [ idle VM recommendations ](/compute/docs/instances/viewing-and-applying-idle-vm-recommendations) .
 Use these recommendations to reduce unused resources and reduce your compute bill.
-This feature is **Generally available** .
+This feature is **Beta** .

   * In **beta** , you can create an instance with 16 or 24 local SSD partitions for 6 TB and 9 TB of local SSD space, respectively.
 With 24 local SSD partitions, performance can reach a combined total of 2.4 million read IOPS.
 For more information, see [ 9 TB Local SSD maximum capacity beta ](/compute/docs/disks/local-ssd#capacity_9tb) .